pocession/JapanHousePrice/README.md

 # 8 Modeling
 ## 8.1 Drop highly correlated and unnecessary variables
-Finally, I drop variables contributing very less to the dataset.
+I drop variables that are metioned before.
+I also drop some variables that contribute less.

 ## 8.2 Removing outliers
+I remove house with price less than 10000 yen.